-Melton Parish Council has become more proactive rather than reactive in its decision-making by operating in a more co-ordinated and consistent way.
+Melton Parish Council has become more proactive rather than reactive in its decision making by operating in a more co-ordinated and consistent way.
 The Business Plan helps our local community to have a better understanding of what we do and improves accountability.

-There are occasions when the Council must make decisions contrary to our stated commitments if budget constraints, new legislation or changes in policies make that necessary.
+There are occasions when the Council must make decisions contrary to our stated commitments if budget constraints, new legislation or changes in to policies dictate. make that necessary.
 However, any changes will eventually be reflected in an updated Business Plan.

 To ensure this Business Plan is consistent with our residents' wishes, we seek help from the community.
-We periodically consult on the Plan's contents through our website, flyers/posters, social media, meetings and columns in the Melton Messenger and In Touch.
+We periodically consult on the Plan's contents through our annual Parish meeting, the website, flyers/posters, social media, residents surveys residents meetings and through the columns in the Melton Messenger and In Touch.
 We request and respond to feedback.
 Please tell us what you think about it as we welcome your comments.

 The Business Plan is aimed at reflecting the priorities of Melton Parish Council for the coming year.
 We are committed to running the Council as efficiently and smoothly as possible.
-We set ourselves a high standard of professionalism and aspire to maintain good health of the Parish Council's financial resources.
+We set ourselves a high standard of professionalism and aspire to maintain good health of the Parish Council's financial resources a good financial balance whilst improving local amenities where we can.

-We aim to manage our community assets on behalf of the village, namely the Melton playing fields, play parks, the woodland at Leeks Hill and Burkes Wood, the tennis courts, the pavilionPavilion, together with other parcels of amenity land distributed across the parish divested in March 2021 from East Suffolk Council.
+We aim to manage our community assets on behalf of the village, namely the Melton playing fields, Beresford Play Park and Jubilee Green at Hall Farm.
+We also manageplaying fields, play parks, the woodland at Leeks Hill and Burkes Wood, the tennis courts, the Pavilion, together with other parcels of amenity land distributed across the parish divested to us in March 2021 from East Suffolk Council-including the Jubilee Green at Hall Farm Road.